 Choosing a Camp for Troubled Girls from Michigan

-Although Asheville Academy for Girls is located in the beautiful mountains of North Carolina, we accept girls from all across the United States, including Michigan.
-Whether a girl is struggling with external issues (such as bullying) or internal (mental illness), Asheville Academy for Girls is here to help.
+Although Asheville Academy is located in the beautiful mountains of North Carolina, we accept girls from all across the United States, including Michigan.
+Whether a girl is struggling with external issues (such as bullying) or internal (mental illness), Asheville Academy is here to help.

-Beyond a Camp For Troubled Girls: Asheville Academy for Girls Helps Struggling Michigan Girls
+Beyond a Camp For Troubled Girls: Asheville Academy Helps Struggling Michigan Girls

-Michigan girls 10-14 struggling with a wide range of issues (from school refusal to bullying to mental illness) are welcome to Asheville Academy for Girls’ beautiful North Carolina campus.
-With Asheville Academy for Girls, a troubled girl can return to a healthy path once again.
+Michigan girls 10-14 struggling with a wide range of issues (from school refusal to bullying to mental illness) are welcome to Asheville Academy’ beautiful North Carolina campus.
+With Asheville Academy, a troubled girl can return to a healthy path once again.

 Resources for Michigan Families Seeking Help

 HELPGUIDE.ORG Working in conjunction with the Harvard Medical School, Helpguide.org contains information on the various struggles that can exist in everyday life.
 Particularly useful for parents and children (of any age), Helpguide.org lists various tips that can help families recognize problems, dangerous behaviors, and warning signs of a great range of struggles.

 APA One of the leading scientific and professional psychological organizations, the American Psychological Association has over one hundred thousand members, including clinicians, students, consultants, researchers, and educators.
 By attempting to improve the qualifications of psychologists everywhere, the American Psychological Association strives to improve the quality of mental health care in the United States.

 Who does Asheville Academy help?

 Asheville Academy, a Camp For Troubled Girls helps Michigan girls struggling with issues similar to those below: